 To do it wirelessly.
 Connect your iPad and computer with same WiFi network.
 Open the VLC app > tap on the VLC icon at the top right.
 You will see a hidden menu.
 Turn on WiFi sharing there.
 It’ll give an IP address, enter that on the computer’s browser and drag and drop files to it.
 And that’s it.

-Since we are using third party video player, your battery will drain significantly faster.
-I got 10% battery drain for every one-hour video playback in VLC while the same video took only 6-7% battery in default video app.
+Since we are using a third-party video player, your battery will drain significantly faster.
+I got 10% battery drain for every one-hour video playback in VLC while the same video took only 6-7% battery in the default video app.

 Method 4: Infuse

 This one is a true media player.
 It has everything you wish a default media player app should have.
 Like VLC, it can also play almost every kind of video/audio format.

 There are two versions of this app in the App store.
 One is free and other is paid.
 The free version has almost every feature you need and that too without showing any ads.
 And in the paid version ($9) you get advance options like 4k support, ability to cast video on chromecast, etc.

 The working is similar to the VLC app.
 You download the Infuse app from the App store.
 And add videos either from iTunes or WiFi.
 You can also stream videos from your computer/NAS or even import them from cloud services like Dropbox.